Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description provides clear context: 'Use this endpoint to view SSH keys configured for specific VPS instances.'
-However, it does not explicitly mention alternatives like VPS_getPublicKeysV1 or state when not to use this tool, which would enhance guidance.
+The second sentence 'Use this endpoint to view SSH keys configured for specific VPS instances' provides clear context for when to use this tool.
+However, it does not explicitly mention when not to use it or name alternatives like VPS_getPublicKeysV1 for listing all keys.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.